lcm-proj/lcm/docs/content/build-instructions.md

 We currently support building on windows using an MSYS2 environment as well as MSVC.
 Please see the appropriate section below for more information on each approach.

-### Windows Dev Drive
+### Windows Dev Drive (Optional)

-Using a [Windows Dev Drive](https://learn.microsoft.com/en-us/windows/dev-drive/) is not required to build LCM, but it is ***strongly*** recommended.
-When building on a normal filesystem, Windows Defender or other antivirus will *severely* slow down the build.
+Using a [Windows Dev Drive](https://learn.microsoft.com/en-us/windows/dev-drive/) is not required to build LCM, but for some systems it is ***strongly*** recommended.
+When building on a normal filesystem, Windows Defender or other antivirus will *severely* slow down the build in some configurations.
 A key feature of Dev Drives are relaxed AV policies.
 See the [Understanding security risks and trust in relation to Dev Drive](https://learn.microsoft.com/en-us/windows/dev-drive/#understanding-security-risks-and-trust-in-relation-to-dev-drive) section for more on the implications of using a Dev Drive.